 Science is alive in our Junior School.
 We are excited to run a Scientist-in-Residence programme with Dr Tabitha Yngstrom.
 Dr Tab works with our students each week to question, predict, experiment, observe and record scientific investigations to enhance their learning in our purpose-built science lab.

 Students from Kindergarten to Year 6 use technology to enhance many learning experiences. iPads and laptops are used in the lower year levels during small group activities.
 By Years 3 and 4, the students use a school iPad daily to complete specific learning outcomes.
-In Years 5 and 6, the girls own and manage their own Apple laptop with our 1:1 programme.
+In Years 5 and 6, the girls own and manage their own Apple laptop with our 1:1 program.

 Engineering can look quite varied throughout the Junior School.
-Whether the girls are constructing with raw materials, building with Lego or programming robots, we encourage them to design, produce, test and redesign during the engineering process to solve real-world problems.
+Whether the girls are constructing with raw materials, building with Lego or programing robots, we encourage them to design, produce, test and redesign during the engineering process to solve real-world problems.